 Benign Essential Blepharospasm (BEB) is a rare neurological condition that causes involuntary eyelid spasms.
 Though it’s not life-threatening, it can seriously affect vision and quality of life—especially if left unmanaged.

-The condition results in repeated blinking, twitching, or even the forced closing of the eyes.
-In more advanced stages, individuals may find it difficult to keep their eyes open, which can lead to functional blindness (not due to eye damage, but inability to control the eyelids).
+In more advanced stages, individuals may find it difficult to keep their eyes open, which can lead to functional blindness (not due to eye damage, but an inability to control the eyelids).

 BEB usually affects middle-aged and older adults, and it’s more common in women than men.